sinasab/sec-utils/README.md

 - copy to clipboard

 ### File Encrypter
-- encrypt/decrypt arbitrary files using keybase's [triplesec](https://github.com/keybase/triplesec) scheme
+- encrypt/decrypt and authenticate arbitrary files using keybase's [triplesec](https://github.com/keybase/triplesec) scheme
   - entails AES for encryption, HMAC for authentication
   - more on triplesec scheme: https://keybase.io/triplesec